Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

 Unscheduled (breakthrough or intracyclic) bleeding and spotting sometimes occur in patients on COCs, especially during the first three months of use.
 If bleeding persists or occurs after previously regular cycles, check for causes such as pregnancy or malignancy.
 If pathology and pregnancy are excluded, bleeding irregularities may resolve over time or with a change to a different contraceptive product.

-In clinical trials of norgestimate and ethinyl estradiol tricycle tablets, the frequency and duration of breakthrough bleeding and/or spotting was assessed in 4,826 patients (35,546 evaluable cycles).
+I In clinical trials of norgestimate and ethinyl estradiol tricycle tablets, the frequency and duration of breakthrough bleeding and/or spotting was assessed in 1,647 patients (21,275 evaluable cycles) and 4,826 patients (35,546 evaluable cycles), respectively.
 A total of 231 (4.8%) women discontinued norgestimate and ethinyl estradiol tricycle tablets, at least in part, due to bleeding or spotting.
 Based on data from the clinical trials, 13-38% of women using norgestimate and ethinyl estradiol tricycle tablets experienced unscheduled bleeding per cycle in the first year.
 The percent of women who experienced breakthrough/unscheduled bleeding tended to decrease over time.

 Amenorrhea and Oligomenorrhea